 Is Your Startup Safe from Cyber Attacks?

 Cybersecurity is one of the major concerns for businesses today, especially since most of them operate online.
-Cyber attacks have always been a threat to everyone in the online world, but the number of attacks has significantly grown in the last few years, and they’re more sophisticated than ever.
+Cyber attacks have always been a threat, the number of attacks has significantly grown in the last few years.

-Still, even with all the risks involved, the Internet is the favorite place of most individuals and various businesses as well.
+Even with risks involved, the Internet is the favorite place of most individuals and various businesses as well.
 It’s safe to say that the benefits of the online world outweigh the risks.

 However, the biggest concern is with startup owners who are struggling to reach the market and make a name for themselves.
 The main reason is that they usually can’t spare enough funds to effectively protect their business from cyber attacks.